JTan2231/annals/README.md

 *   **LLM Summarization**: transform raw commit logs into a narrative story of accomplishments using OpenAI, Anthropic, or Gemini.
 *   **Smart Chunking**: Automatically splits large commit histories into chunks to fit within LLM context windows.
 *   **JSON & Human Output**: Export raw data for processing or view pretty-printed summaries directly in the terminal.
+*   **Streaming Events**: Optional JSON event stream on stderr for progress-aware scripts and dashboards.
 *   **Library API**: Consume the same fetch and summarize flows directly from Rust without shelling out.

 ## Installation